Elsa Spear Byron: Biography

 Byron was a first-generation Wyomingite, born in 1896, her ancestors all New Englanders and Mayflower descendants.
 Her mother's parents left Boston in 1849 and headed west to Illinois, Kansas and Nebraska, arriving in Laramie, Wyoming, in 1881.
-Elsa's maternal grandfather, G. W. Benton, was a medical missionary who was "trained as a Baptist minister, doctor and dentist".
+Elsa's maternal grandfather, Rev. George Washington Benton, was the first Protestant minister in northern Wyoming.

 Her father, Willis Spear, arrived in Wyoming with his family in 1874 from Connecticut and eventually settled next to Elsa's grandfather.
 Willis married his neighbor Virginia Bell Benton, and they settled on 260 acres (1 km^{2}) near Sheridan in northern Wyoming.
 Elsa and her two brothers and sister grew up on a ranch that eventually expanded to include millions of acres of land, most of it leased from the government.
 When Elsa was two, her father and his family formed the Spear Brothers Cattle Company, which leased over a million acres (4,000 km^{2}) of Crow Indian Reservation land in Montana along with a number of ranches along the Powder River and Clearmont.
 "They ran 57,000 head of cattle although the company only owned 36,000 head," she said.
 The rest were leased.

 Elsa and her siblings grew up in the saddle.
 The Spear sisters rode sidesaddle and went along on cattle roundups.
 When the severe drought of the early 1920s nearly destroyed the northern Wyoming cattle business, her father built a "dude camp", she said.
 The Spear-O-Wigwam is still operating in the Big Horn National Forest.

 The Spear family made regular trips to Washington, D.C. so that Willis Spear could renew his land leases.
 They would stay in the capitol for six months, where they attended matinees after school and met famous actors, including John Drew and his niece, Mary Bordon.
 Elsa returned to Washington following her graduation from high school in 1914, where she attended the National School for Domestic Arts and Sciences, accompanied by her mother.
 There she studied the theory and practice of cooking "and all kinds of fancy work in sewing and millinery."
 But her main interest was photography.